vishnu350/rs-mainspring-winder/README.md

 # Future Updates
 - Further improve the design for better quality and ease of use.
 - Store common parameters/dimensions for known movements in a library file, include sizes of all popular movements.
-- Further improve the staple jig design to better accomodate smaller sized mainspring winders.
+- Further improve the staple jig design to better accommodate smaller sized mainspring winders.
 - Explore hollow dowel pin integration with staple pin to create an even better winder base arbour.
 - The fully 3D printed winder base part will be retired soon, move to steel dowel pin version for best results.
 - The barrel bowl part will be retired soon in favor of the setter bowl.